woocommerce/woocommerce/plugins/woocommerce-blocks/CONTRIBUTING.md

 ### `$ npm run prepack`

 This script is run automatically when `$ npm pack` or `$ npm publish` is run.
 It installs packages, runs the linters, runs the tests, and then builds assets from source once more.

+### `$ npm run package-plugin`

+This script run `npm install` and `npm run build` and then creates a zip file automatically for you which you can use to install WooCommerce Blocks through the WordPress admin.

 ## Tagging new releases on GitHub